agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 - To get the signal strength of the switches WiFi connection you can use a command such as

     `$ wemo --host powerswitch1.lnd --action GETSIGNALSTRENGTH`
+With no other flags, as long as the switch can be contacted, the script should return a number that relates to the current signal strength.

 ## Getting the switch name
 - To get the name that the switch is configured to think it is you can use a command such as

     `$ wemo --host powerswitch1.lnd --action GETNAME`
+Personally (for sanitys sake) I always name any switches I setup with the same name as their DNS hostname that I ensure points at a fixed IP address that is issued by the local DHCP server (using the switches Ethernet MAC address).
+However, you can call yours anything you like, this command should upon successful execution return the name that the switch believes it is now called.

 ## Setting the switch name
 - To set the name that the switch is configured to think it is you can use a command such as